 Wallace, born in Great Britain and raised in Paris, was more than just a collector: he was a true altruist.
 He gave the City of Light various sources of drinking water for low-income Parisians to quench their thirst during the Franco-Prussian War.
 At that time, the price of water was very high.

-In 1879, Wallace founded the Hertford Hospital, also known as the British Hospital Paris, and distributed coal and money to buy food among the needy.
+In 1879, Wallace founded the Hertford Hospital, also known as the British Hospital Paris, and distributed coal and money to buy food for the needy.
 He also put into operation two ambulances which were a kind of mini-hospitals.

 The Wallace Collection is located at Hertford House, Manchester Square, W1U 3bn, London. ■